- brief -

 Normalcy bias refers to how people expect things to work based on their past experiences, which may not

 always align with reality.
-For example, users might expect their camera's flash to activate automatically at
+For example, users might expect their camera's flash to activate

 night, not considering that a low battery could prevent this.
 We observed normalcy bias in Wrkble and

 addressed it by implementing an offline and online event listener.
-This feature checks if the user or admin
+This feature checks if the user or

 is offline, ensuring that important course edits and submissions are not missed.
-We added a spinning offline
+We added a spinning

-animation to indicate the system is trying to reconnect and a 1-second check symbol to show the user is back
+animation to indicate the system is trying to reconnect and a 1-second check symbol to show the user is

 online.
 This approach helps manage user expectations and maintain a seamless experience.